“Food is our common ground, a universal experience.”

 — James Beard

-The Cooking and Nutrition Curriculum at Newark Academy provides pupils with a breadth of opportunity to experience the magic and joy involved in transforming ingredients into dishes and products that elevate our senses and expand our horizons.
-Our intelligently planned curriculum provides a richness of experience that captures imagination, enhances creativity and exposes pupils to experiences that broaden their understanding of not just food but the world in which we live.
+The Cooking and Nutrition Curriculum at Newark Academy provides pupils with an essential life skill along with a breadth of opportunity to experience the magic and joy involved in transforming ingredients into dishes and products that elevate our senses, expand our horizons, bring families together and gives opportunity to share experiences.

 Our pupils will experience opportunities that enable them to develop personally, grow as knowledgeable learners and clarify their understanding as to how, through the richness of our Cooking and Nutrition Curriculum, they impact positively on society both on a local and global scale.